 Learn all there is to know to migrate your site over to Servebolt the best and smoothest way

 Once you’ve migrated your site over to your Servebolt powered site you may run into some issues if you’ve missed a step.
 The following is issues we see frequently: The DNS of your domain has not been changed yet Your domain is not pointing to the correct IP address You’re […]

 An SSH key pair is very useful when you want to more securely give, or get access to a server from another server or computer.
 This will allow the connecting computer to authenticate using a check (comparing) of keys instead of password.
 The key pair consists of two keys: Public […]

-When you create a Bolt for hosting your site on Servebolt, it will have a 4 GB 60 day trial plan.
+When you create a Bolt for hosting your site on Servebolt, it will have a 4 GB trial plan for 60 days.
 This is for testing and development purposes only, and you can only use the Bolt URL (test domain) that is automatically attached to the site.
 You can add multiple […]

 As of version 2.0, our Servebolt Optimizer plugin allows you to directly connect your site to Cloudflare via their API.
 Connecting your site to your Cloudflare account can be done in two ways.
 Creating a Cloudflare API token or using the Cloudflare API key.
 Create Cloudflare API token A Cloudflare […]

 Welcome to Servebolt!
 This article will help you getting started properly with your Servebolt powered site on our Bolts.
 Create an account Create a site Migrating over your site Create an account If you’ve not already created an account, registering one is super easy and can be done right here.
 After […]